brownplt/iticse-in-flow-2014/in-flow-assignments/template.md

 ## Intermediate Stages

-Identify one or more intermediate stages.
+Identify one or more intermediate stages that would yield reviewable artifacts.

 Each stage should be unambiguous to students.
-It might be defined by content, time, or both.
+(It might be defined by content, time, both, etc.)

+This is the key to adapting an assignment to in-flow peer-review.

 ## Stage Submissions

-At each intermediate stage,
-what do you expect to be submitted?
+At each intermediate stage, what would you like submitted?
+Is this an expectation or preference?

 ## Peer-Review

-At each intermediate stage,
+At each intermediate stage, what will peer-review do?

-how will peer-review be performed?
+How many peers will review, and how?

+Include review prompts or rubrics that you would give to students.

 ## Grading